caccnz/constitution/constitution.md

 ### Section III Accounting

-1. Authorized signatory
+1. Authorised signatory

-   The authorized signatory of The Church shall be the Senior Pastor, the Treasurer and the Assistant Treasurer and one designated Elder and/or one designated member of the Executive Committee.
-A11 cheques shall be signed by any two of the above.
-All checks in other departments (including fellowships) shall be signed by two persons who are appointed by the leadership of that department or fellowship.
+   The authorised signatory of The Church shall be the Senior Pastor, the Treasurer and the Assistant Treasurer and one designated Elder and/or one designated member of the Executive Committee.
+All cheques shall be signed by any two of the above.
+All cheques in other departments (including fellowships) shall be signed by two persons who are appointed by the leadership of that department or fellowship.